kevit-Vishal-Parmar/sonarqube-setup/Quality gate/document.md

 ---
 ## 3. Why Do We Need Project-Specific Quality Gates?
+Current Problem with Default Quality Gate
+  - It applies the same rules for every project, regardless of criticality.
+  - This sometimes leads to overly strict checks (blocking teams unnecessarily) or too lenient checks (letting risks slip through).
+  - As a result, the default gate is not aligned with real-world requirements of our projects.

 Each project has unique needs, so the gates must be customized instead of using one-size-fits-all rules.
 - **Alignment with business priorities** (e.g., stricter for finance, flexible for internal tools).
 - **Practical thresholds** that encourage progress without blocking teams.